 Fulfill customer preferences

 E-commerce integration is a must-have feature of an outstanding POS solution for restaurants.
 As customers are more and more inclined towards online ordering and eating in, it’s high time restaurants expanded their e-commerce offerings.
-There are some advanced POS systems that facilitate restaurants to build their digital platforms (such as a website) that let customers make an order and pay for it all online.
-Even better, they can even choose to have the order shipped to their front door or pick it up in-store themselves to save a little delivery fee.
+Some advanced POS systems facilitate restaurants to build their digital platforms (such as a website) that let customers make an order and pay for it all online.
+Even better, they can even have the order shipped to their front door or pick it up in-store to save a little delivery fee.
 Moreover, online ordering integration in POS helps reduce expenses in paying for online food ordering and delivery platforms such as Uber Eats or FoodPanda.

 Diners now demand more and more control and independence over their experience at restaurants.
 They want to have more time to consider among dishes without any expecting stares from staff members.
 That’s why offering self-service options is crucial.
-There’re many ways restaurants can fulfill that with a POS solution supporting a consumer app or self-service kiosks.
-With such functionality, consumers now can have full control over their buying journey, from ordering, paying to picking up.
+Restaurants can fulfill that in many ways with a POS solution supporting a consumer app or self-service kiosks.
+With such functionality, consumers now can have full control over their buying journey, from ordering paying to picking up.